 The source code can be downloaded from the FreeRTOS libraries or by itself.

 At the root of this repository are these folders:

 - source: reusable common code that implements the standard AT commands defined by 3GPP TS v27.007

 - modules : vendor-specific code that implements non-3GPP AT commands for each cellular modem

-- doc : documentations
+- doc : documentation

 Configure and build the Library

-Integrate FreeRTOS Cellular Library with MCU platforms
+Integrate the Cellular Interface Library with MCU platforms

 Copyright (C) Amazon Web Services, Inc. or its affiliates.
 All rights reserved.